damienbod/OAuthClientAssertionsPerInstance/OAuth_first_party_adapted_draft.md

 ### Auth Session Application/Device Binding ands DPoP

 The auth_session is attached to the Application/Device key not the DPoP key.
-The public/private key used for DPoP SHOULD use be a separate key and can be used in a standard way.
+The public/private key used for DPoP SHOULD use a separate key and can be used in a standard way.

 Application/Device binding of the auth_session value ensures that the context referenced by the auth_session cannot be stolen and reused by another device.